datanav/docs/getting-started.rst

 **"Coalesce"** means to join or combine.
 In SQL it is commonly used together with "is-null" to return the first non-null value in a list.
 In DTL, when we need to prioritize which keys we want to use to pick a value, we use **"Coalesce"**.
 So, when is this useful and how is it used?

 Say we want to add a property or a key called "lastname".
-This key-value is found in three systems.
+This key-value is found in three different systems.
 We want to make sure we use the most trusted value, we use **"Coalesce"** to state order which Sesam checks for values.
 If the hr-person "lastname" is null, **"Coalesce"** gives us the opportunity to choose which is the next best option.

 ::